 Tempo!
 Music Therapy Services, LLC, serves children, adolescents, and adults with and without disabilities in both group and individual sessions.
 We serve clients with autism spectrum disorder, Down syndrome, traumatic brain injuries, intellectual disabilities, chromosomal disorders and other developmental disabilities, as well as individuals residing in senior living facilities.
 Our therapists provide music therapy services in inclusive school classrooms for students with and without disabilities.
 We also offer Music Together Within Therapy® and inclusive Music Together® classes on-site.

 Tempo!
-Music Therapy Services, LLC, has a three-month application window, from January 1st to March 31st of each year, for the subsequent September start date.
+Music Therapy Services, LLC, has a three-month application window, from January 1st to March 31st of each year, and will select one intern for the subsequent September start date.
 After the applicate deadline passes, prospective interns will be encouraged to apply for the following year.
 The latest a prospective intern will receive an acceptance letter would be on April 30 of the application year.

 Tempo!
 Music Therapy Services Philosophy

 Tempo!
 Music Therapy Services, LLC, provides a safe and supportive therapeutic environment for our clients to develop skills at their own pace and learn in ways that are accessible to each of them.
 Music plays a paramount role in this therapeutic process, as it is the primary vehicle for change.
 Music may serve as a motivator, a means of conveying information, encouraging skills to emerge and be practiced, as well as support overall well-being.